Set up ads

 4. Select Save.

-Update multiple responsive search ads at the same time
+Update multiple Responsive Search ads at the same time

-If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.
+1. From the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.

 2. Select the checkbox next to the ad you want to edit and select Edit > Change ads.

-3. In the Make changes to drop-down list, choose Responsive search ads.
+3. In the Make changes to drop-down list, choose Responsive Search ads.

 • To replace text in multiple ads: